First Day Vitamins Review: Are Gummy Vitamins Healthy?

 First Day Vitamins is a vitamin brand for the whole family.
 The company sells gummy vitamins for kids, teens, adult men and adult women, and claims to use “Real science” and “The best ingredients.”

-But does First Day Vitamins contain research-backed ingredients and effective vitamin doses, or are these just marketing claims?
-Does the brand contain any questionable additive ingredients?
+But does First Day Vitamins contain research-backed ingredients and effective vitamin doses?
+Does the brand contain any unhealthy ingredients?
 Why is it so hard to find the full ingredient list?
-And how do real users rate and describe the effects of First Day Vitamins?
+And why do we take issue with some of the brand's marketing claims?

-In this article we’ll answer all of these questions and more as we analyze the ingredients in First Day Vitamins based on medical studies to give our take on whether the formulations are healthy or if they’re a waste of money.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in First Day Vitamins to give our take on whether or not the brand is likely to be effective, and whether or not it's healthy.

-First Day Vitamins Men's Multivitamin Supplement Facts label
+First Day Vitamins Men's Daily Provisions Supplement Facts label

 Cane sugar is included at a relatively low dose of 2 grams (g), but added sugar intake in excess is clinically shown to be associated with increased risk of cardiovascular disease and diabetes.